 Medical Student Research Day, held in the spring, is a chance for students to share the results of their projects with the Icahn School of Medicine community.
 Participants receive training on how to write an abstract and how to prepare a poster or give an oral talk.
 More advanced students may use the opportunity to hone their presentation skills in anticipation of giving a presentation at a national meeting.
 Research Day is open to all medical students, regardless of whether they did their research at Icahn School of Medicine or another site.
 All abstracts are published in the Research Day Abstract Book.
-Further information about Medical Student Research Day is available at http://icahn.mssm.edu/education/medical-education/medical-student-research-office/research-day.
+Visit the Medical Student Research Day web page for more information.